YeswanthRajakumartw/scrib-app-demo/README.md

-# scrib-app-demo
+# scribe-app-demo

-How to Setup
+How to set up

 Install Python 3.9.6 or above

-From the folder scrib_app run
+From the folder scribe_app run

 ```shell
 pip3 -r requirements.txt